S-CAR Activity Recap – May/June 2019

 At the end of June, S-CAR’s Kevin Avruch finished out his term as dean of the school.
 S-CAR is grateful to Professor Avruch for his contributions to the school and the field, and welcomes him back onto the teaching faculty.
 You can read more about his impact as S-CAR’s dean in this tribute by Richard Rubenstein.

 Throughout May and June, multiple S-CAR faculty members, students, and alumni published a wide range of academic work, including one book and two academic articles.
 S-CAR community members were either featured in or published articles in a variety of news publications, and multiple alumni and faculty were featured in televised talks and interviews.
 These included twenty-nine print articles, two television appearances, and one podcast appearance.
-Throughout May and June, five PhD candidates successfully defended their dissertations: Joel Amegboh, Elizabeth Degi DuBois, Fakhira Halloun, Margarita Tadevosyan, and Sarah Rose-Jensen.
+Throughout May and June, four PhD candidates successfully defended their dissertations: Elizabeth Degi DuBois, Fakhira Halloun, Margarita Tadevosyan, and Sarah Rose-Jensen.
+Following the successful defense of his dissertation proposal, Joel Amegboh entered PhD candidate status.

 We are sad to announced that on May 17, Ambassador (Ret.)
 John McDonald passed away at the age of 97.
 Ambassador McDonald served as an emeritus senior advisor at S-CAR and provided mentorship to numerous S-CAR students, including at the Institute for Multi-Track Diplomacy (IMTD), which he co-founded.
 In December 2018, S-CAR News featured an article by his wife Christel McDonald about the establishment of a peace corridor between India and Pakistan on which Ambassador McDonald and the IMTD had worked tirelessly for a decade.